katkolesnikova/katkolesnikova.github.io/csprojects.md

 Link to project writeup [here](https://katkolesnikova.github.io/obstackpaper)

-- Web server, with writing and reading functionality, implemented in Assembly.
+- Web server implemented in assembly.
+This webserver can accept multiple connections at a time, as it has a forking process, and it supports both reading and writing to files.
+Code written in 2024.
 Link to Github [here](https://github.com/katkolesnikova/Assembly-Web-Server)
 - What else?